oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_identity_authentication_policy_facts_module.rst

 ..
 Description

 - Fetches details about a AuthenticationPolicy resource in Oracle Cloud Infrastructure
 - Gets the authentication policy for the given tenancy.
-You must specify your tenant's OCID as the value for the compartment ID (remember that the tenancy is simply the root compartment).
+You must specify your tenant’s OCID as the value for the compartment ID (remember that the tenancy is simply the root compartment).

 ..
 Aliases